avocado smoothie

 • Select spices: Allspice, anise, pepper, poppy seeds, celery seed, cumin, caraway, mustard, nutmeg, and fennel seed.

-• Dairy and eggs: Milk, eggs, yogurt, cheese, cream, butter, and anything else made of dairy.
+• Dairy: Milk, yogurt, cheese, cream, butter, and anything else made of dairy.

 • Nightshades: Bell peppers, eggplants, tomatoes, potatoes, cherries, red spices, goji berries, and tomatillos.